danking/hail-cloud-docs/how-to-cloud-with-hail.md

 Read the How to Cloud document first.

-You should already have Hail installed on your laptop, see the [Hail installation documentation](https://hail.is/docs/0.2/getting_started.html).
+You should already have Hail installed on your laptop; see the [Hail installation documentation](https://hail.is/docs/0.2/getting_started.html).
 You should already have completed the [GWAS Tutorial](https://hail.is/docs/0.2/tutorials-landing.html) on your laptop.
 You